tedneward/Azgaarnoth/Creatures/Elemental.md

 ***Bound and Shaped.*** Powerful magic can bind an elemental spirit into a material template that defines a specific use and function.
 Invisible stalkers are air elementals bound to a specific form, in the same way that water elementals can be shaped into water weirds.

 The strength of the magic and materials that bind an elemental determines how well the elemental functions in a bound form.
-Golems are elemental spirits bound to physical forms, but weaker materials such as flesh and clay can’t bind elemental power sufficiently.
+Golems are elemental spirits bound to physical forms, but weaker materials such as flesh and clay can't bind elemental power sufficiently.
 Durable materials such as stone and iron require stronger magic, which consequently binds an elemental more securely.

 > Jump to: [Invisible Stalker](#invisible-stalker) | [Magmin](#magmin) | [Sand Assassin](#sand-assassin) | [Water Weird](#water-weird)